MDCP Partnership Helps Marine Tech Firms Succeed

 Mark Gundersen, President and CEO of Marine Advanced Research in northern California, developed new distribution and sales leads, and finalized terms for a lease agreement.
 He said, “TMA and ITA exceeded my expectations… We had a packed schedule before, at, and after Ocean Business meeting with companies and organizations in our industry.
 You would be hard pressed to find another way to open as many doors in such a short amount of time.”

-Durval Tavares, CEO of Aquabotix, which recently closed an over-subscribed initial public offering, said, “The team worked seamlessly as one entity focused on helping business get results.”
+After closing an over-subscribed public offering, Durval Tavares, CEO of Aquabotix, said, “The team worked seamlessly as one entity focused on helping business get results.”

 U.S. firms that participated in the trade mission later reported sales totaling about $650,000 to various European buyers.
 In the next nine months these firms reported $5 million in exports.
-They anticipate another $7 million in exports sales in the months ahead.
+Relationships established during the mission continued to generate exports worth millions of dollars more in the years that followed.